Macau: Cuisine

 Food in Macau is mainly based on both Cantonese and Portuguese cuisine, drawing influences from Indian and Malay dishes as well, reflecting a unique cultural and culinary blend after centuries of colonial rule.
 Portuguese recipes were adapted to use local ingredients, such as fresh seafood, turmeric, coconut milk, and adzuki beans.
-These adaptations produced Macanese variations of traditional Portuguese dishes including caldo verde, minchee, and cozido à portuguesa.
+These adaptations produced local variations of traditional Portuguese dishes including caldo verde, minchee, and cozido à portuguesa.
 While many restaurants claim to serve traditional Portuguese or Macanese dishes, most serve a mix of Cantonese-Portuguese fusion cuisine.
 Galinha à portuguesa is an example of a Chinese dish that draws from Macanese influences, but is not part of Macanese cuisine.
-Cha chaan teng, a type of fast casual diner originating in Hong Kong that serves that region's interpretation of Western food, are also prevalent in Macau.
+Cha chaan teng, a type of fast casual diner originating in Hong Kong that serves that region's interpretation of Western food, is also prevalent in Macau.
 Pastel de nata, pork chop buns, and almond biscuits are popular street food items.